justin13601/AICancer/README.md

 ## Background & Related Work
-Machine learning is an evolving technology that is proving to be increasingly useful in cancer diagnosis.
-Algorithms are already being created for some of the most common forms of the disease: brain cancer, prostate cancer, breast cancer, lung cancer, bone cancer, skin cancer and more [2].
+ML is an evolving technology that is proving to be increasingly useful in cancer diagnosis.
+Algorithms are being created for some of the most common forms of the disease: brain cancer, prostate cancer, breast cancer, lung cancer, bone cancer, skin cancer and more [2].

 Most recently, a new project received praise for its ability to detect cancerous tumours extremely effectively [3].
-The initiative was led by Google Health and Imperial College London in a collaborative effort to use technology to enhance breast cancer screening methods [3].
+The initiative was led by Google Health and Imperial College London in an effort to use technology to enhance breast cancer screening methods [3].
 The algorithm was created using a sample set of 29,000 mammograms, and was tested against the judgement of professional radiologists [3].
-When verified against one radiologist, the effectiveness of the algorithm was proven to actually be better, approximately on par with a two-person team [3].
+When verified against one radiologist, the effectiveness of the algorithm was proven to be better, on par with a two-person team [3].

-The benefits of an algorithm like this one are highly attractive because it offers large savings in time efficiency and can assist in healthcare systems lacking radiologists, such as in the UK [3].
+The benefits of an algorithm like this one are highly attractive because it offers savings in time efficiency and can assist in healthcare systems lacking radiologists [3].
 In theory, this algorithm should be able to supplement the opinion of one radiologist to obtain optimal results [3].

 Our project has a similar goal of using AI to make decisions about the presence of cancer in scans.
-The success of this breast cancer algorithm shows that machine learning is capable of completing this task with remarkable results.
+The success of this breast cancer algorithm shows that ML is capable of completing this task with remarkable results.

 ## Data & Data Processing
 The data used is from Kaggle [4].
-There are 5 classes of data: 2 colon types (benign and malignant: adenocarcinoma) and 3 lung types (benign, non-small cell lung cancer (NSCLC):  malignant - adenocarcinoma (ACA) and malignant - squamous cell carcinoma (SCC)).
+There are 5 classes of data: 2 colon types (benign and malignant: adenocarcinoma) and 3 lung types (benign, malignant - adenocarcinoma (ACA) and malignant - squamous cell carcinoma (SCC).

 <p align="center"><img src="/meta_images/data.png" alt="Data Visualization - Example from Each Class"></p>
 <p align="center">